-Mysterious Temple Ruins of Gopiballavpur in Unexplored historical places in Bengal
+Mysterious Temple Ruins of Gopiballavpur in Unexplored historical places of Bengal

 Gopiballavpur, approximately 200 kilometers from Kolkata, is a small village on the banks of Subarnarekha River.
 Gopiballavpur presently falls under the domination of the newly formed Jhargram district of West Bengal.
 It takes around four hours to reach by road from Kolkata along the Bombay Road.
-It is a mysterious historic temple town, which dates back to the mythical Ramayana days and is one of the unexplored historical places in Bengal.
+It is a mysterious historic temple town, which dates back to the mythical Ramayana days and is one of the unexplored historical places of Bengal.

 The lush green jungle stretches of Jhargram could be seen long before we entered Garhsalboni forest – the starting point of the Lodhashuli range.
 The road condition was by far good till this point, but we had to pay multiple heavy tolls on way.
 Needless to say, our driving experience of Jhargram so far was like a paradise for nature lovers.

 We encountered bountiful timberlands of Sal, Teak, Oak, Eucalyptus, Sonajhuri, and Mahul with the momentous sighting of wild Dalma tuskers, deer, and Serbian migratory birds.
 On the way, we also experienced various types of ancient temples, a deserted citadel, tribal villages.
 There were also a couple of dilapidated tea shops playing folk rhythms.
 All of this made us feel like in complete bliss.
 In short, we were taken aback at the absolute natural grandeur of the place.

 There were a series of ancient temple skeletons made up of brick mortar.
 Amazingly, in most of them, there were no deities except a few had Shivalingas and a couple of them were dedicated to Lord Krishna and Goddess Radha.

 Besides the ruins, we saw a beautiful garden named ‘Gopiballavpur Eco Park’ along the bank of Subarnarekha River.